Dark triad: Components

 The dark triad traits have significant theoretical and empirical overlap.
 All three traits share characteristics such as a lack of empathy, interpersonal hostility, and interpersonal offensiveness.

 A number of measures have been developed to measure all three dark triad traits simultaneously, such as the Dirty Dozen and the Short Dark Triad (SD3).
-Most of these measures are questionnaire-style and either self-response or observer-response (e.g., ratings from supervisors or coworkers).
+Most of these measures are questionnaire-style and either self-response or observer-response (e.g., ratings from supervisors or coworkers as measured by the Dark Informant-Rated Triad [DIRT]).
 Both methods can prove problematic when attempting to measure any socially-aversive trait.
 Self-responders may be motivated to lie, and with observer responses—particularly for Machiavellianism—individuals who are skilled at deceiving and manipulating others should be perceived as low in deceptiveness and manipulation by others, resulting in inaccurate ratings.

-Despite these challenges and the acknowledged commonalities among the dark triad traits, there is evidence that the three traits are distinct.
+One study claimed that the Dirty Dozen gives mixed results on the construct validity of previous studies done on it.
+To show this, the study used a sample of over 3000 people and measured the convergent validity of the traits to other measures and questionnaires.
+They then used the Item Response Theory to analyze all of the results.
+This showed that there was an uneven distribution in the traits and that the scale was better at revealing Machiavellianism and psychopathy than narcissism.

 Narcissism

 Individuals who score high on narcissism display grandiosity, entitlement, dominance, and superiority.
 Narcissism has been found to correlate positively with extraversion and openness and negatively with agreeableness.
 Narcissism has also been found to have a significant correlation with psychopathy.

-Assessment of narcissism required clinical interviews until the popular Narcissistic Personality Inventory was created by Raskin and Hall in 1979.
+Assessment of narcissism required clinical interviews until the popular Narcissistic Personality Inventory (NPI) was created by Raskin and Hall in 1979.
 Since the NPI, several other measures have emerged which attempt to provide self-report alternatives for personality disorder assessment.
 In addition, new instruments have been developed to study pathological narcissism as opposed to grandiose narcissism, which is what many argue the NPI measures.

 Machiavellianism

-People who score high on this trait, named after the political philosophy of Niccolò Machiavelli, are callous, lack morality, and are excessively motivated by self-interest.
+People who score high on this trait, conceptualized in 1970 by psychologists Richard Christie and Florence Geis, are callous, unprincipled, and are excessively motivated by self-interest.
 They view interpersonal manipulation as the key for life success, and behave accordingly.
 Individuals who are measured to have a high level of Machiavellianism tend to have low agreeableness and conscientiousness.

-The original published version of the Mach-IV is the most widely used measure in empirical research.
+The original published version of the MACH-IV is the most widely used measure in empirical research.
+Those who score high are classified as High Machs, while those who score low are classified as Low Machs.
+Overall, High Machs are more likely to be manipulative, exploitative, and callous, while Low Machs are the opposite, viewing others in more of an empathetic viewpoint.

-While some psychologists argue that Machiavellianism seems to be indistinguishable from psychopathy and that scales of Machiavellianism seem to measure the psychopathy construct, there is enough to suggest that they are two separate traits, as Paulhus notes that psychopaths are impulsive and careless, which makes them different from High Machs who are calculating and plan for the long term.